 The quiet simplicity of Marilynne Robinson’s Gilead is charming.
 For what the novel lacks in plot, it makes up for in the power of its somber reflections.
 In essence, it is the fictional autobiography of Reverend John Ames of the small town of Gilead, Iowa -a fictional town named for the Biblical place meaning “hill of testimony” (Genesis 31:21) and based on Tabor, Iowa, according to Robinson.
 Reverend Ames is the local Congregationalist pastor, like his father before him.
-In his seventies, he is aware of his pending death due to a heart condition, and he hopes to leave lasting memories behind for his seven year-old son.
+In his seventies, he is aware of his impending death due to a heart condition, and he hopes to leave lasting memories behind for his seven year-old son.

-It takes place in 1956, though his reflections wander to the rumors of his eccentric grandfather, images of the civil war, and the small changes that have come to the town of Gilead.
+The novel takes place in 1956, though Ames’s reflections wander much earlier to the rumors of his eccentric grandfather, images of the civil war, and the small changes that have come to the town of Gilead.
 The novel rolls along like the endless Midwest fields.
 In many ways the silence plays a significant part in the story.
 Robinson invites the reader to consider stillness: the sun through a window, flowers in bloom in a garden, the dust that falls off a bible in church.
 John Calvin and his Institutes of the Christian Religion both play an important role in the novel, as Gilead has been called a defense of American Calvinism which has lately been perverted by political factions.
 The novel was listed as one of President Obama’s favorite books.

 “While you read this, I am imperishable, somehow more alive than I have ever been.”